aradhyxsingh/ChatBot_UsingNN_NLP/README.md

 - tflearn

 Simply go to CMD and type: pip install "package name".
 Where you will replace "package_name" with all of the entries listed above.

+## Training Data
+Now it's time to understand what kind of data we will need to provide our chatbot with.
+Since this is a simple chatbot we don't need to download any massive datasets.
+We will just use data that we write ourselves.
+To follow along with the tutorial properly you will need to create a .JSON file that contains the same format as the one seen below.
+I've called my file "chatbot.json".